C4ptainNemo/BattleShip_Python/README.md

 # BattleShip_Python
 This is the classic boardgame Battleships running in the terminal.
 Programmed in Python.
-To play the game run main.py
+To play the game run Battleships.exe.
+The Battleship.exe is a single file package of the main file and its dependencies, built using PyInstaller.

+It can also be played in a terminal by running the main.py script.
-Requires installation of colorama for cross-platform ANSI color support, run "-m pip install colorama" in the terminal.
+Note: Requires installation of colorama for cross-platform ANSI color support, run "-m pip install colorama" in the terminal.